 NTNU in Gjøvik has been offering a doctoral (Ph.D.) programme in Information Security in its own right since accreditation was granted in 2008 by the responsible regulatory body which has attracted successful high-calibre candidates nationally and internationally, but has been conducting nationally and internationally recognised research particularly in the areas of Information Security and media technology, particularly Colour Science previously.
 The success of these highly international research groups at the Faculty of Computer Science and Media Technology has resulted in the accreditation of a more broad-based doctoral programme in 2012, which continues the Ph.D. in Information Security as a separate and distinct degree.
 The overall doctoral programme is in Computer Science, however, and also allows candidates specialising in Information Security to choose a degree in Computer Science as the desired outcome.
-Since 2017 the programme is managed by NTNU Faculty of Information Technology and Electrical Engineering.

 Within the Ph.D. in Computer Science, several specialisation areas are available, and candidates may elect to have such specialisation areas highlighted explicitly as part of a Diploma Supplement.
 The specialisation areas include Information Security where candidates elect not to take the degree in Information Security outright.